swiftlang/swift-evolution/proposals/0243-character-literals.md

- The most obvious alternative is to simply leave things the way they are where double quoted `String` literals can perform service as `Character` or `UnicodeScalar` values as required.
+ The most obvious alternative is to simply leave things the way they are where double quoted `String` literals can perform service as `Character`s or `UnicodeScalar` values as required.
 At its heart, while this is transparent to users, this devalues the role of `Characters` in source code — a distinction